for 2022-23 we have two temporary rules

 There is no restriction on the technology used to transfer the image onto the print medium.

 Except in the case of the Natural History category there is no restriction on the manipulation of the image using either traditional darkroom, digital or any kind of technique provided that the manipulation is performed by the author.
 There are, however, restrictions on the original source of the image.
-Any photographic image must be the work of the author.
-Supplementary images which are clearly not photographic in nature (e.g. clip art) may be obtained from other sources subject to the copyright applying to those sources.
+All elemens of the image must be the work of the author.

 3. PRESENTATION OF ENTRIES